saamerm/Bing-search-rank-tracker/README.md

 ```shell
 pip install robobrowser
 ```
 After all, dependencies are installed, we can start testing if the script is working fine.
+*Read the notes at the bottom if you are having issues*

 ## Running tests
 Before running any test, we want to go into the `keywords.xls` file and add the keywords we want to check the ranks.
 We can add as many as we wish to, but the more keywords, the higher the chances Google will block you.
 (I will soon include the option of using proxies.)